Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 NVIDIA (Required)

 Since we're using an NVIDIA NIM container for our backend / foundation LLM, we'll need an NVIDIA account.
-We'll assume you don't already have access to NVIDIA enterprise and would like to signup for a free developer account.
+We'll assume you don't already have access to NVIDIA enterprise and would like to sign up for a free developer account.

 Once you've signed up, make sure to wait for an email from account@nvidia.com with the subject "NVIDIA Account Created".
 You'll need to verify your email and accept the terms before any personal access tokens you generate will be usable.